ECCC-MSC/open-data/docs/msc-data/nwp_rdps/readme_rdps-datamart-alpha_en.md

 * __Z__: Time zone (UTC hour)
 * __MSC__: Constant string for Meteorological Service of Canada, the data source
 * __RDPS-WEonG__ : Constant string indicating that the data are from the Regional Deterministic Prediction System weather elements on the grid ("WEonG")
-* __VAR__ : Variables contained in the files according to the old nomenclature (acronym, ex: VISIFG) or the new nomenclature (Camel case, ex: LiquidFogVisibility)
+* __VAR__ : Variables contained in the files according to the old nomenclature (acronym, ex: VISIFG) or the new nomenclature (Upper camel case, ex: LiquidFogVisibility)
 * __LVLTYPE-LVL__ : Vertical level [Sfc for the surface]
 * __Grid__ : Horizontal grid [RLatLon]
 * __resolution__ : 0.09.
 Means a resolution of 0.09° (about 10km) in the longitudinal and latitudinal directions